logo

 In treponemal tests, if the result is negative, it is extremely unlikely that you have syphilis.
 However, in the first two weeks after infection, all test results may be negative, so you may need further testing in two to four weeks.

-If the treponemal test result is positive, and it unlikely that you have been infected previously with syphilis in the past, other syphilis specific tests will be carried out.
+If the treponemal test result is positive, and it is unlikely that you have been infected previously with syphilis in the past, other syphilis specific tests will be carried out.

 Treatment